Frequently Asked Questions

 How do I find out about supplier opportunities?

-The procurement page on the Harrow Council webpage has the procurement pipeline of opportunities.
-This gives a clear view on procurement over the coming year and the subsequent two years.
+The procurement page has the procurement pipeline of opportunities.
+This gives a clear view on procurement over the coming year and the following two years.

 You can also find all published contract opportunities on our e-Tendering system ProContract.
-After registering, improve and narrow your search by selecting the London Borough of Harrow in the search option to find our current opportunities.
+After registering, select the London Borough of Harrow in the search option to find our current opportunities.

 What are the procurement rules that the Council must follow?